 Robert was the first to draw public attention to the fact that Northern Rock was approaching technical insolvency.
-The ex-FT Financial Editor and author of How Do We Fix This Mess? is now the most followed UK journalist in social media.
-After reporting on the scale of China’s debt and traditional retail’s reaction to online competition, Robert moved to ITV to take on a broad remit – with more documentaries and an agenda-setting Sunday show.
+The ex-FT Financial Editor and author of How Do We Fix This Mess? and WTF? is now the most followed UK journalist in social media.
+After reporting on the scale of China’s debt and traditional retail’s reaction to online competition, Robert moved to ITV to take on a broad remit – including an agenda-setting weekly politics show.

-Robert Peston is ITV’s Political Editor and host of their new flagship politics and current affairs show, Peston on Sunday.
+Robert Peston is ITV’s Political Editor and host of their flagship politics and current affairs show, Peston.
 He covers the latest happenings in Westminster and beyond, interviewing the important players on the national and international political scenes.

 Prior to his high-profile move Robert was the BBC’s Economics Editor, revealing the stories behind the statistics and explaining the implications of domestic, European and global economic shifts.
 Before that, as Business Editor, he broadcast and published a series of exclusive and influential stories about the global financial situation.
 He revealed the crises at Northern Rock and RBS, the emergency rescue of HBOS, and the tumult around the credit crunch, bailouts and austerity.